Also see our iPhone FAQ below.

 Buying an iPhone from an Apple Store in Germany

 As in the US now, Apple in Germany also sells the iPhone unlocked.
 (The unlocked version can only be purchased online from the German or Austrian Apple Stores.)
-As of fall 2015, there are 14 official Apple Stores open for business in Germany.
+There are currently 14 official Apple Stores open for business in Germany.
 Besides the German online Apple Store, there are Apple retail outlets in Augsburg, Berlin, Cologne, Dresden, Düsseldorf, Frankfurt am Main (2), Hamburg (2), Hanover, Munich (2), Oberhausen and Sindelfingen (Stuttgart area).
 We have a complete list of Apple Stores in Germany and Switzerland with links.

 Buying a Contract Phone in Germany

-If you plan to be in Germany for two years or more, you can now buy an iPhone 6, 5s or 5c from T-Mobile or the other German providers (O2, Vodafone) with special offers.
+If you plan to be in Germany for two years or more, you can now buy an iPhone from T-Mobile or the other German providers (O2, Vodafone) with special offers.
 See a store in Germany or go online to find the best iPhone deals in Germany.
 Also see the links above.